1 Corinthians 14:34 – ‘Women should be silent in the churches’

 This is clearly inadequate for those who hold to a sound doctrine of biblical inspiration.

-Fee and some others think that this passage is a non-Pauline interpolation.
+3. Some others think that this passage is a non-Pauline interpolation.
 Fee therefore regards this teaching as ‘certainly not binding for Christians’.

 This view is supported by, among others, Barrett (‘on balance’), Fee, Hays, Bassler (Women’s Bible Commentary), Payne, and Giles.